norskeld/nrsk.dev/blog/demystifying-monads.md

 ## Control abstractions

 In the practice of computer programming, _control logic_ refers to program code that defines the infrastructure needed to support a particular behavior.
-Broadly speaking, control logic is the cruft and/or boilerplate required to execute the code we're actually interested in writing.
+Broadly speaking, the control logic is the cruft and boilerplate required to execute the code we're actually interested in writing.
 Control logic includes such mundane patterns as:

 - Error propagation
 - Iteration
-- Stack manipualation
+- Stack manipulation
 - Virtual dispatch

 A common example of control logic is the classic error propagation routine: